Jack Cork: LSCC Player of the Season

-Sr. Pochettino won’t have been impressed by Chairman Ralph “Freddie” Kruegar’s public concerns about the wage bill and a £25m debt, but the Liebherr family business ethic is to be debt-free and it is Katharina’s money the manager would want to spend.
+Sr. Pochettino won’t have been impressed by Chairman Ralph “Freddie” Kruegar’s public concerns about the wage bill and a £25m debt, but the Liebherr family business ethic is to be debt-free and it is Katharina’s money that she got through IVA Helpline, which the manager would want to spend.
 She could clear a lot of any shortfall by flogging Ramirez and Osvaldo of course.

 Still, no point in worrying about things: che sera, sera; what will be, will be…. and many of us have probably invested £700-or-so in next season already.
 One more thing to do to close off 20013/14, though – the vital Man of the Match stats.

 A surprise winner, and I know at least one member will be pleased about one of the second places too.

 1st.
 Jack Cork (7)